 We are always more than happy to receive compliments from parents or members of the community when we do something well.
-If you would like to address any such letters or notes to Mr Stewart or simply write any comments in our visitors book which is situiated on the front desk in reception.
+If you would like to address any such letters or notes to Mrs Wileman or simply write any comments in our visitors book which is situated on the front desk in reception.

-The procedure for dealing with any complaints is listed in detail in the attached school policy which is taken from the Local Authority guidance to schools.
+The procedure for dealing with any complaints is listed in detail in the attached school policy.
 Please do not hesitate to contact me either by telephone, email or better still in person – I try to be on the playground most mornings and after school – if you have issues.
 I would much rather discuss any such issues as soon as possible so that they can be dealt with immediately.

-The next step if parents feel a complaint has not been dealt with appropriately is to contact our Chair of Governors, Mr Martin Farmer.
-Mr Farmer can be contacted via the school office.
+The next step if parents feel a complaint has not been dealt with appropriately is to contact our Chair of Governors, Ms Sarah Pearson.
+Ms Pearson can be contacted via the school office.

 Advice to Parents/Carers about making a complaint